jrschumacher/firelogger.php/index.md

 #### PHP Library

+Requires PHP 5.3 or higher!

+##### Download [firelogger.php here][repo]

     require 'firelogger.php';
     flog("Hello world!");

 ## FAQ

 #### What is the difference between FireLogger and [FirePHP](http://www.firephp.org/)?
 > Initially I've written [FireLogger for Python](http://firepython.binaryage.com) because I was doing some Google App Engine development.
 Recently I was asked to do some PHP development.
-I've tried FirePHP, it worked for me, but it wasn't "pixel perfect" to fit my personal taste :-) I'm a javascript guy quite opinionated about tools.
-I wanted flexible dirty logging function which is capable of eating whatever I throw into it (like firebug's console.log).
+I've tried FirePHP, it worked for me, but it wasn't "pixel perfect" enough to fit my personal taste :-) I'm a javascript guy quite opinionated about tools.
+I wanted flexible dirty logging function which is capable of eating whatever I throw into it (like firebug's `console.log`).
 I also prefer to have server-side logger console separated from javascript console in Firebug.
-I prefer reusing firebug's internal components for variables inspection.
+I prefer reusing firebug's internal components for variables' inspection.
 FireLogger has the same look&feel as javascript console (you can drill down watches firebug-way, same fonts and colors, etc.).
 FireLogger has also some advanced features which may be handy (password protection, "open in text editor" and production paths remapping).

 #### Is there something similar for Python?
 > Check out [FireLogger for Python](http://firepython.binaryage.com)